 A deepwater octocoral (Swiftia species) encountered during sanctuary explorations.

 This effort has also led to the development of a GIS-based mapping tool that is readily accessible from our home page using the button.

 A giant anemone as seen by an ROV.

-This information has been very helpful during the sanctuary's management plan review process, which began in 2006.
+Much of this information was referenced during the sanctuary's management plan review process, which resulted in the new 2012 Management Plan.
 In fact, one of the proposed actions in the revised plan is to consider incorporating some of the other regional reefs and banks into the sanctuary to offer them added regulatory protection.

 Flower Garden Banks National Marine Sanctuary provides an opportunity to research questions in a relatively healthy reef system, and may also serve as a comparison site for many types of investigations.
 For these reasons, we strongly encourage researchers to conduct studies in the sanctuary.

 A tiger grouper (Mycteroperca tigris) enjoys a cleaning by neon gobies (Gobiosoma oceanops).